-The daemon runs on the OS/390 machine and is responsible for allocating a server process for a client.
-The daemon resides in a single address space and is executed as a started task.
+The daemon runs on the platform where the Tuxedo workstation runs and is responsible for allocating a server process for a client.
+The daemon is built as a standard single-threaded RPC server.
 When started, the daemon loads configuration settings such as various operational parameters as well as the list of workspaces accessible through the daemon.